hwlee0103/vanillajs-momentum2021/README.md

    : if-else
    ; check if a condition is true or false
    (only true or false)
+   ; else if - more than one condition

 10. paresInt()
     : change str to number